 2.10 Officers and employees who travel on Salvation Army business may earn rewards offered by the carrier (e.g. Air Canada’s Aeroplan program) as a means of compensating them for the personal time and inconvenience associated with travel.
 Officers and employees who redeem rewards for personal purposes are required to report the fair market value of the reward for income tax purposes.

 2.11 Any expense not expressly provided for in an official policy of the Canada & Bermuda Territory is not appropriate for reimbursement from Salvation Army funds.
+The Secretary for Business Administration and Territorial Financial Secretary are available for consultation with DHQ for interpretation purposes.

 3.2 In choosing accommodations, judgment should be used when exceeding the cost of the maximum accommodation rate will still result in savings due to the ability to avoid the expense of a rental car, to reduce or eliminate cab fare, or because breakfast is included in the nightly rate.
 Such rationale should be documented on reimbursement claims.